VANOLA/Vanola.github.io/index.markdown

 # Welcome!

 This website serves as a portfolio to showcase my skills through various personal projects.
-But it's more than *just* a portfolio site.
+It's more than *just* a portfolio site.
 I also share some of my experiences picking up new technologies, as well as resources and tools I find helpful.
-And sometimes, I just use this space as my own **rubber duck**.
+Sometimes, I just use this space as my own **rubber duck**.
 Enjoy!